-Esteemed Members of the Board,
+Esteemed Members of the Budget Committee,

 The past several years brought an influx of COVID-19 funding coupled with unprecedented population growth across much of the district, which created unique challenges to managing Southwest District Health's (SWDH) budget.
 In comparison, fiscal year 2024 (FY 2024) proved to be a "normal" year.
 COVID-19 related subgrant funding was largely underspent and demands for land development services slowed, creating salary savings.
 Cycles in the economy tend to drive our personnel needs.
-When the economy is stable or growing we see increasing demands for land development services and decreasing demands for healthcare services, and when the economy is on the decline the inverse is true.
+When the economy is stable or growing, we see increasing demands for land development services and decreasing demands for healthcare services, and when the economy is on the decline the inverse is true.

 In FY 2024, the State Controller's Office adopted a new enterprise resource platform (ERP) called Luma.
-Due to unforeseen challenges of the Luma launch, we were not able to close out FY 2023.
-Eight months into FY 2024, we are still waiting for payments from Idaho Department of Health and Welfare (IDHW) for work that was invoiced in the prior fiscal year and over \$500,000 in payments are still pending from IDHW from the current fiscal year.
+Due to unforeseen challenges of the Luma launch, we were not able to fully close out FY 2023.
+Ten months into FY 2024, we are still waiting for payments from the Idaho Department of Health and Welfare (IDHW) for work that was invoiced in the prior fiscal year with past due payments still pending from IDHW for work completed in the current and prior fiscal years totaling just under \$300,000.
 Luma functionality is improving; however, we opted not to use some of the Luma tools for more efficient processes.
 In FY 2024, our Board of Health requested we seek out other ERP options.
 While other ERP options exist, we discovered during our research that it would not be feasible to move to a new ERP without changes to Idaho Code.
 We are required to use the state treasury and the Treasurer will not support any other ERP connections outside of Luma.